Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: The action, boundary conditions and gauge choices

 \subsubsection{Boundary conditions and gauge fixing}

 The overarching condition on our solutions is that they must be smooth.
-We will also require the solution to be asymptotic to the supersymmetric, AdS vacuum at infinity.
-This means that the scalar fields must go the supersymmetric critical point, and so must vanish at infinity ($\xi =1$), and metric must limit to that of AdS$_3$ of radius $g_0^{-1}$.
+We will also require the solution to be asymptotic to the standard supersymmetric, AdS vacuum at infinity.
+This means that the scalar fields will go to the standard supersymmetric critical point, and so will be required to vanish at infinity ($\xi =1$), and metric must limit to that of AdS$_3$ of radius $g_0^{-1}$.

 To be more specific, we take the metric to have the form (\ref{genmet1}) and require:

 for some constants $\Omega_0^{(\infty)}> 0$ and $\Omega_1^{(\infty)}> 0$.
 Observe that the condition on $k$ at infinity is required in order to cancel the leading divergence in the $d\psi^2$ term of the metric.
 One can also verify that, having chosen all the scalars to vanish at infinity, the equations of motion imply $|\Omega_0^{(\infty)}| =1$ and we take: